jakedansoncyber/GoLangBasics/README.md

 # What is this project?

-This project is just a simple GoLang Project that displays the syntax that I can go back to later as a reference
+This project is just a simple Go Project that displays the syntax that I can go back to later as a reference

 # Tutorial Used